Today, I will share a few moves to relieve pregnancy back pain. Enjoy!

 I got Jenna to demonstrate the exercises.

-Start in a 4-point position, then drop your head, round out your midback and lower back.
+To begin in a 4-point position, drop your head, round out your mid back and lower back.
 Then, move in the opposite direction, tilting the pelvis forward.
-Bring the head up, arch through the back, and then rock the other way.
-Move from rounded to arched, slowly moving back and forth.
+Raise your head, arch through your back, and then sway the other way.
+Move from rounded to arched, gently shifting back and forth.

 Cat-to-Cow Exercise